Dew-Research/DewLabStudio-NETFramework-Samples/README.md

 # <b>Important</b>

-When using .NET Framework, inside of the solution folder there will be a "Packages" folder created during the build.
+When targeting .NET Framework, inside of the solution folder there will be a "Packages" folder created during the build.
 Within this folder locate

 .\packages\Dew.Math.6.0.4\runtimes

 And copy x86 content (dlls) to C:\Windows\SysWO64\ and x64 content to C:\Windows\System32\

-When using .NET Core, these dlls are referenced in a different way and copying is not needed.
+When targeting .NET Core, these dlls are referenced in a different way and copying is not needed.